jeffpar/pcjs.v1/_posts/2020-06-01-more-old-cd-roms-and-gotchas.md

 articles, advertisements, newsletters, etc) and online media (product pages and support articles that have been deleted, FTP servers that have been decomissioned, etc).

-The worst-case scenario is software that required a live server to authenticate users or provide some sort of virtual environment -- a scenario that has tended to get more attention and hand-wringing lately, with the recent rise and fall of various Internet-enabled games.
+The worst-case scenario is software that requires a live server to authenticate users or provide some sort of virtual environment -- a scenario that has tended to get more attention and hand-wringing lately, with the recent rise and fall of various Internet-enabled games.